The 20+ Best Things To Do In Idaho in the Winter

 Best Things to Do in Idaho in the Winter

 Have you soaked in a piping hot natural spring with the snow falling all around you?
 It is truly a magical winter escape.
-Idaho has many natural hot springs, and most have gorgeous mountain views for you to enjoy, with most being located in the Central Mountains.
+Idaho has many natural hot springs (130+), and most have gorgeous mountain views for you to enjoy.

-Kirkham Hot Springs is located in the Boise National Forest and is one of Idaho’s most sought-after hot springs.
+Kirkham Hot Springs is located in the Boise National Forest and is one of Idaho’s most popular natural hot springs.
 The size of the pool is what makes this place so great.
 No matter how crowded it is, there is normally enough space for everyone.
 There are main pools and even a few hidden pools at the back of the campground.
+If you decide to go to any natural hot springs, please use proper hot spring etiquette to keep Idaho beautiful!

 The 20+ Best Things To Do In Idaho in the Winter

-Sledding and snow tubing after a snowstorm brings me back to my childhood.
-Hitting the fresh snow at high speed while being all bundled up in your winter clothes.
+Sledding and snow tubing after a snowstorm brings me back to my childhood in Idaho.
+Hitting the fresh snow at high speed while being bundled up in your winter clothes.
 Luckily, Idaho lets you enjoy the same adrenal rush at any age!

-Head over to the Bogus Basin local ski hill.
-It is about sixteen miles away from Boise and becomes a local hot spot during the week and weekends.
-They even have a conveyor lift that will bring you back to the top of the hill so you can hit it all day long!
+Head to the Bogus Basin Mountain Recreation Area—a local Boise ski hill.
+It is about sixteen miles from Boise and becomes a local hot spot during the week and weekends.
+They even have a conveyor lift that will bring you back to the top of the hill so you can hit it all day!

 Tubing at Bogus Basin